- 2016B Programs and Schedule Announced

 Phase I proposals that have been approved by the ITAC and Gemini Director will be translated into the Observing Tool "Science Program" format and stored in a database at the Observatory.
 Soon after notification of a successful proposal you will receive a password and database access instructions.
 As the first step you should check out an authentication key with the Key Manager.
 Once you have an active key, bring up the Open Program dialog by clicking the Open button on the startup screen or main toolbar of the scence program editor.
 You can also select the File...Open menu item.

 The Open Program dialog gives a list of all programs in the local database and program in the remote database that you have access to with the active key.
 Programs in the local database have a black font.
-Available programs in the database are displayed with a grey font.
-The key and site are given in the window title bar.
-You may iimit the programs being displayed with the checkboxes for site, program type (e.g. queue or classical) and with the semester selection menu.
+Available programs in the database are displayed with a gray font.
+The key and site are given in the window title bar and in the Key selection menu.
+The Key menu allows you to quickly change the active key.
+You may limit the programs being displayed with the checkboxes for remote programs, program type (e.g. queue or classical), and with the semester selection menu.

 Download a program by either double-clicking on the row for the program or highlighting a row with a single click and then clicking Open.